A general framework for knowledge integration in machine learning for electromagnetic scattering using quasinormal modes: Results and Discussion

 To train the QNM-Net, we generated a dataset of \num{10000} random \gls{phc} designs and their corresponding scattering spectra $S(\omega)$ at 200 equally spaced frequency points using frequency-domain finite-element method simulations.
 The QNM-Net was trained to minimize the $S$-parameter mean-squared-error ($S$-MSE), defined as

 where $N_S$ is the number of elements $S_{ij}$ in the scattering matrix and $N_\omega$ is the number of sampled frequencies $\omega_k$.
-Models were trained on \SI{80}{\percent} of the dataset while the remaining \SI{20}{\percent} was used for validation.
+Gradients were automatically backpropagated through the entire model, including the \gls{qnm}-expansion, using automatic differentiation.
+Models were trained on \SI{80}{\percent} of the dataset, while the remaining \SI{20}{\percent} was used for validation.
 The validation error was averaged over five dataset splits.
+More details about the neural-network implementation and training procedures are provided in the Supporting Information.

-The trained QNM-Net is able to reproduce the simulated scattering accurately, as exemplified by the sample shown in Fig.~\ref{fig:phc}(b).
-The sample has an $S$-MSE of $2.1\times10^{-4}$, which is close to the mean of the loss histogram shown in Fig.~\ref{fig:phc}(c).
-The histogram was evaluated on a test set separate from both validation and training to avoid bias.
-For reference, we compare the \gls{qnm}-Net to three standard fully-connected feed-forward \glspl{nn} with varying numbers of trainable parameters.
-Similar architectures have been used in forward models in the literature~\cite{sarkar_physics-informed_2023, xu_enhanced_2020, so_simultaneous_2019, liu_training_2018, deng_neural-adjoint_2021}.
-Figure~\ref{fig:phc}(d) shows the validation loss for all models at different dataset sizes.
+The trained QNM-Net is able to reproduce the simulated scattering accurately, as exemplified by the sample shown in Figure~\ref{fig:phc}(b).
+The sample has an $S$-MSE of $2.1\times10^{-4}$, which is close to the mean of the loss histogram shown in \textbf{Figure~\ref{fig:phc}(c)}.
+The histogram was evaluated on a test set separate from both the validation and training sets to avoid bias.
+For reference, we compare the \gls{qnm}-Net to three standard fully-connected feed-forward \glspl{nn} with varying numbers of trainable parameters, similar to architectures used in forward models in the literature~\cite{deng_neural-adjoint_2021, sarkar_physics-informed_2023, xu_enhanced_2020, so_simultaneous_2019, liu_training_2018}. \textbf{Figure~\ref{fig:phc}(d)} shows the validation loss for all models at different dataset sizes.
+The parameter count of all models are listed in the legend of the figure.
 The QNM-Net requires only \SI{2}{\percent} of the dataset, corresponding to 160 training samples, to achieve an $S$-MSE less than $10^{-3}$.
 The reference models require approximately one order of magnitude more data and trainable parameters to achieve a similar loss.
 This shows that the QNM-Net can reduce the need for training data significantly by learning the physics of the system in terms of its \glspl{qnm}.
-In Appendix A, we verify that the \gls{qnm} frequencies learned by the network indeed correspond to eigenmodes of the \gls{phc} geometry.